-The pizza industry is lucrative, but competitive.
+Opening a pizzeria can be a profitable investment, especially when you’ve prepared correctly.
+However, while the pizza industry is growing, it remains an extremely competitive and saturated market.
 In 2018, the pizza industry's total revenue was $45.1 billion, of which chains constituted 58.9% and independents 41.1%.

 The industry is growing.
 It is expected to reach a total annual revenue of $47.2 billion by 2023.
 There were roughly 75,000 pizza businesses in the U.S. in 2018, with over 5,000 of them closing their doors.

 Technology is playing a much bigger role in the industry.
 Research shows that social media, online ordering, and delivery technology are giving brands a competitive edge.
 Domino's will soon take the top spot from PizzaHut because it embraced technology and sought new ways of reaching customers.

 There is a growing demand for pizza in the U.S. and internationally.
 According to a recent survey, 83% of consumers eat pizza at least once a month, and a 2018 industry census reported that 60.47% of respondents noted an increase in sales in 2017.

 How to Open a Pizza Shop Business (Checklist)

 Our How to Open a Pizza Shop Business Checklist is a comprehensive, step-by-step guide through the entire process of starting your pizza shop.